Lusiné VartanLV

 Affelion LLC

-user in focus — the executive
+One user in focus — the executive.
+OwnVoyce helps decide what deserves to survive.

 An app that sounds like you, not like AI.

-02The problem
+The problem

-Generative AI made everyone sound the same.
+Generative AI made a lot of professional writing sound the same.

 The insight

 The hard part isn't writing.
-It's knowing what's worth saying — and sounding like yourself when you say it.
+It's knowing what's worth saying, and sounding like yourself when you say it.

 The pivot